 The colors of very old antique bottles typically were seen in shades of green, ranging from dark green to aqua, clear, or amber.

 Newer antique demijohns (after 19th century) might be machine-made and you’re more likely to find clear bottles in this timeframe.
 This side seam makes it a bit more difficult to tell an antique demijohn from a reproduction, so then you’ll have to look for signs of age and wear and tear, as well as any markings you might find on the bottle that indicate manufacturing information.

 Remember, to be an antique, an item must be at least 100 years old.
 Vintage items are typically 20+ years old.
 Anything newer or not actually used for transporting liquid or storing wines would be a reproduction demijohn.

 Size and Transportation of Demijohns

-In general, demijohns range in size from 1 to 15 gallons, depending on what they were used for.
+In general, glass demijohns range in size from 1 to 15 gallons, depending on what they were used for.
 You’ll often find the bottle by itself, but for transport, it would have been protected from breaking.

-Other times, you might find demijohns in wooden crates or even metal strap baskets (with or without handles).
+Other times, you might find demijohns in wooden crates or even metal strap baskets (with or without small handles).
 These containers would have been filled with straw or fabric to insulate the bottles.
 Sometimes, the crates and baskets are sold separately from the bottle just because they are beautiful storage options all on their own.